woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 ```
 ![Git log with oneline and graph](res/small_picture_3.png)

-Now that you know how to look at commits tagged to your branch, you might also want to see how the entire repository might look like.
+Now that you know how to look at commits tagged to your branch, you might also want to see all the commits of the entire repository across all branches - both remote and local.
 Luckily we have a flag to look at the log of the entire repository.

 #### all